 "Shall I speak of the vital properties?
 See the animal sensibility predominant in the nerves, contractility of the same kind particularly marked in the voluntary muscles, sensible organic contractility, forming the peculiar property of the involuntary, insensible contractility and sensibility of the same nature, which is not separated from it more than from the preceding, charactering especially the glands, the skin, the serous surfaces, &c. &c. ...
 [E]ach texture has a particular kind of force, of sensibility, &c.
 Upon this principle rests the whole theory of secretion, of exhalation, of absorption, and of nutrition.
-The blood is a common reservoir, from which each texture chooses, that which is adapted to its sensibility, to appropriate and keep it, or afterwards to
+The blood is a common reservoir, from which each texture chooses, that which is adapted to its possibility to appreciate the second block is an effect. sensibility, to appropriate and keep it, or afterwards to reject it."

+Bichat's Vitalism

-Bichat's Vitalism Lack of regularity in living bodies: "One calculates the return of a comet, the speed of a projectile, but to calculate with Borelli the strength of a muscle, with Keill the speed of blood, with Lavoisier the quantity of air entering the lungs, is to build on shifting sand an edifice solid itself, but which soon falls for lack of an assured base.
+"One calculates the return of a comet, the

+speed of a projectile, but to calculate with Borelli the strength of a muscle, with Keill the speed of blood, with Lavoisier the quantity of air enterin the lungs, is to build on shifting sand an edifice solid itself, but which soon falls for lack of an assured base.
 The instability of vital forces marks all vital phenomena with an irregularity which distinguishes them from physical phenomena [which are] remarkable for their uniformity" (1805, p.
+81)

-81) And opposition to physical forces: life is "the sum of all those forces which resist death."
-More of the Variability of Vital Powers "This instability of the vital powers, this facility which they have of varying more or less at every instant, impress upon all the vital phenomena a character of irregularity which distinguishes them from physical phenomena, remarkable for their uniformity" "The urine is not the same after a meal as after sleep; it contains in winter, principles which are foreign to it in summer, when the principal excretions are made by the skin, the simple accession of cold or heat may by suppressing the sweat and enfeebling the pulmonary exhalation, produce variations in its composition.
+And opposition to physical forces: life is "the sum of all those forces which resist death."

+More of the Variability of Vital Powers

+"This instability of the vital powers, this facility which they have of varying more or less at every instant, impress upon all the vital phenomena a character of irregularity which distinguishes them from physical phenomena, remarkable for their uniformity"

+"The urine is not the same after a meal as after sleep; it contains in winter, principles which are foreign to it in summer, when the principal excretions are made by the skin; the simple accession of cold or heat may by suppressing the sweat and enfeebling the pulmonary exhalation, produce variations in its composition.
 It is the same with the other fluids: the state of the vital powers in the organs which are the sources of them, changes at every instant.
-The Contributions and Limitations of Vitalism Bichat and other vitalists such as Pasteur made Bichat and other vitalists such as Pasteur made important contributions in drawing attention to the complexity of biological phenomena Especially ways in which living systems seemed to vary in their behavior at different times (unlike ordinary physical substances) But they typically lacked a research program They were left with describing the phenomena and hypothesizing vital properties, forces, etc. As they rejected the mechanists' strategy of taking systems apart so as to show how the phenomena systems apart so as to show how the phenomena resulted from the parts and operations within the living organism, they could not explain why these properties/forces operated as they did

-Claude Bernard (1813-1878) • 1843: fundamental research on the 7th cranial nerve (facial muscles and taste) and role of the gastric juice in breakdown of disaccharides.
-Determined the action of the stomach proteolytic enzyme which Schwann had named 'pepsin' in 1836.
+Claude Bernard (1813-1878)

+(1013-18/8) 1843: fundamental research on the 7th cranial nerve (facial muscles and taste) and role of the gastric juice in breakdown of disaccharides.
+Discovered a stomach proteolytic enzyme which Schwann named 'pepsin' in 1846.

+- 1846.
 1848-49: one role of the pancreatic juice is to emulsify fat.
 1848-50: proved that the liver played a major role in regulating blood sugar-In particular provided the proof that the liver could synthesize sugar from other substrates (prevailing theory was that all sugars came directly from the diet).
 1849-52: Demonstrated that curare paralyzes striated muscle by acting somewhere in the neuromuscular junction (not on the nerve nor the muscle).
 Introduces it as a therapeutic muscle relaxant during surgery.
 1856-59: first to demonstrate mechanism by which CO causes asphyxiation.
-Bernard's Quest for Determinism "The doubter is the true scientist; he only doubts himself and his interpretations, but he believes in science; he even admits a criterion or an absolute scientific principle in the experimental sciences.
-This "God does not principle is the determinism of phenomena, which is as absolute in the phenomena of play dice with the universe." living bodies as in inorganic bodies."
-The vitalist's challenge